From its stately red-brick campus on the bluffs

 With its academic and residential campuses, two golf courses,

 recreational areas, and Horticulture Park, the West Lafayette

-campus covers nearly 2,500 acres with 150 principal buildings.
+campus covers nearly 2,500 acres with more than 150 principal

 Every day, Purdue fulfills its mission to the people of Indiana.